-- Symptomatic employees and crew members of the airplane [whose temperature exceeds 38 ° C] should be isolated and prevented from coming to work.
+- Employees and crew members of the airplane who have symptoms [high temperature 38 ° C] should be isolated and prevented from coming to work.

 - Enforce one-way stairs at all times.

-- Ensure that hand soap and disinfectant are available in the toilets, and ensure that the disinfectant contains 80-60% of alcohol and meets the requirements of the Food and Drug Authority.
+- Ensure that hand soap and disinfectant are available in the toilets.

 - Urge passengers to use electronic means of payment and avoid paper and coins in restaurants and the ticket-buying area as much as possible.